 If the contents of an open location are not to be changed, the user may issue a <CR> command or any other command which closes an open location, without first typing an argument k.
-In the case of the <CR> command, ODT then closes the currently-open location, performs a carriage-return and line-feed action, and prints the prompting character (\) to indicate its readiness to accept another command, as shown below:
+In the case of the <CR> command, ODT then closes the currently-open location, performs a carriage-return and line-feed action, and prints the prompting character () to indicate its readiness to accept another command, as shown below:

-1000/012746 <cr></cr> ;CLOSES LOCATION 1000 AND AWAITS - ;NEXT C OMMAND.
+1000/012746 <CR> ;CLOSES LOCATION 1000 AND AWAITS ;NEXT COMMAND.